 To enroll your child in Lyme School, you must reside in the Town of Lyme or Old Lyme, Connecticut.
 Tuition Students are also accepted if space allows, but approval must first be granted through the Office of the Superintendent of Schools (860-434-7238).

-Please contact Mrs. Kimberly Sullivan, School Secretary, at 860-434-1233 to obtain registration forms.
-Forms are also available by clicking FORMS.
+Please contact Kim Sullivan, School Secretary, at 860-434-1233 to obtain registration forms.
+Forms are also available on our website.
 The forms needed to enroll your child are as follows:

 * Pupil Registration form